progit/progit/pl/09-git-internals/01-chapter9.markdown

 <!-- This is very similar to what `receive-pack` responds with, but the capabilities are different.
 In addition, it sends back the HEAD reference so the client knows what to check out if this is a clone. -->

-W tym momencie, proces `fetch-pack` sprawdza jakie obieky posiada i wysyła odpowiedź z obiektami które potrzebuje za pomocą "want" oraz sumy SHA.
+W tym momencie, proces `fetch-pack` sprawdza jakie obiekty posiada i wysyła odpowiedź z obiektami które potrzebuje za pomocą "want" oraz sumy SHA.
 Wysyła informację o tym jakie obiekty już posiada za pomocą "have" oraz SHA.
 Na końcu listy, wypisuje "done", aby proces `upload-pack` wiedział że ma rozpocząć wysyłanie spakowanych plików packfile z danymi które są potrzebne:

 <!-- At this point, the `fetch-pack` process looks at what objects it has and responds with the objects that it needs by sending "want" and then the SHA it wants.
 It sends all the objects it already has with "have" and then the SHA.
 At the end of this list, it writes "done" to initiate the `upload-pack` process to begin sending the packfile of the data it needs: -->